awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 ## Availability of Amazon RDS encryption<a name="Overview.Encryption.Availability"></a>

-Amazon RDS encryption is currently available for all database engines and storage types\.
+Amazon RDS encryption is currently available for all database engines and storage types, except for SQL Server Express Edition\.

 Amazon RDS encryption is available for most DB instance classes\.
-The following table lists DB instance classes that *do not support* Amazon RDS encryption:
+The following table lists DB instance classes that *don't support* Amazon RDS encryption:

 | Instance type | Instance class |